 The performing arts sector is experiencing rapid and intensive change.
 Shifting public interest, a call for more inclusive practices, the changing role of civic institutions in society, and the impact of technology are just a few of the forces that are altering what it means to be an artistic organization today.

 Being an artistic leader is more complex and challenging than ever and requires a profound understanding of the communities you intend to serve.
 This means building relationships with new audiences and being brave enough to lead change.
 Major Canadian cultural institutions are undergoing a rare moment of generational transition as long-serving leaders begin to retire.
 The NTS Artistic Leadership Residency program is a national first, designed to serve the artistic milieu during this moment of change and prepare emerging artistic leadership to successfully helm Canada’s performing arts institutions.
-The program focuses on leadership and organizational skills rather than the development of artistic practice.

 Who should apply?